GeminiLight/virne/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Virne: A Simulator for NV-RA
+Virne: A Simulator for NFV-RA
 ===================================

 .. note::